MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 ---

-The Azure CLI returns at least 100 lines of JSON as output when a new storage account is created.
+The Azure CLI returns over 100 lines of JSON as output when a new storage account is created.
 The following JSON dictionary output has fields omitted for brevity.

 ```output
 {